Donato Bergamini: Death

-On November 18, 1989, Bergamini was found dead on the state road 106 Jonica near Roseto Capo Spulico in the province of Cosenza.
-At the time, his death seemed to have occurred by suicide: in fact, according to witnesses, Bergamini threw himself between the wheels of a truck that dragged him for about 60 meters.
-The investigation was closed and, twenty years later, the suicide hypothesis has never been considered credible (neither by family members, nor by fans, nor by teammates): the body did not present any wounds compatible with this version and was not covered in mud, despite the rain and puddles present at the site of the accident.
+On 18 November 1989, Bergamini was found dead on the State Road 106 Jonica near Roseto Capo Spulico in the province of Cosenza.
+At the time, his death seemed to have occurred by suicide: according to witnesses, Bergamini threw himself between the wheels of a truck that dragged him for about 60 metres.
+The investigation was closed and, in the following decades, the suicide hypothesis was never considered credible by family members, fans, or teammates: the body did not present any wounds compatible with this version and was not covered in mud, despite the rain and puddles present at the site of the accident.

-He played his last match on November 12, 1989: Monza-Cosenza 1-1, with a rossoblù goal by Michele Padovano, his great friend who, after his death, wore Bergamini's number 8 shirt in the Cosenza-Messina match (2-0) on November 19, with which Padovano himself scored the first goal, dedicating it to his teammate who had died the day before.
-Today the south curve of the Gigi Marulla stadium bears his name, while a bust depicting him is preserved inside the locker rooms.
+After his death, Padovano wore Bergamini's number 8 shirt in the Cosenza–Messina match (2–0) on 19 November, in which he scored the first goal, dedicating it to his teammate who had died the day before.
+The south curve of the Gigi Marulla stadium bears his name, and a bust depicting him is preserved inside the locker rooms.